shalamyansky/fb_regex/README.md

 0. Download a release package.

-1. Copy fb_regex.dll to %FIREBIRD%\plugins\udr
+1. Copy fb_regex.dll to %firebird%\plugins\udr
-   where %FIREBIRD% is Firebird 4(3) server root directory.
+   where %firebird% is Firebird 4(3) server root directory.
    Make sure library module matches the Firebird bitness.

 2. Look at script in fb_regex_utf8.sql.
 You can change all or some varchar() parameters to any length char, varchar